metamug/mason/README.md

 Mason is an open-source, lightweight data access layer for REST resources designed to be used in Java web applications.
 It handles incoming API requests and routes the parameters to these resources.

+### Motivation

+Use JSP tags for easily editing queries and request handing.
+To hot deploy apis without compiling/deploying java classes.
+Build apis with jsp tags.

 ### Mason Resources

 Mason turns your Plain Old JSPs (with neat tag libraries) into REST Resources.
 Mason doesn't encourage [using scriptlets in Resource JSPs](http://balusc.omnifaces.org/2010/07/how-to-avoid-java-code-in-jsp-files.html).